getpelican/pelican/README.rst

     Put you content here.

-Note that only the `date` metadata is mandatory, so you just have to add that in i your files.
-The category can also be determined by the directory where the rst file is.
+Note that none of those are mendatory: if the date is not specified, pelican will rely on the mtime of your file, and the category can also be determined by the directory where the rst file is.
 For instance, the category of `python/foobar/myfoobar.rst` is `foobar`.

 Features
 --------